IJOBA007/my-tech-landing-page/README.md

-# Code with Ijoba - Portfolio Website
+# Code with Ijoba - Tech Landing Page

 **Code with Ijoba** is a personal portfolio project built with HTML, CSS, and JavaScript.
 It showcases my brand, includes interactive elements, and features an embedded video.